t-more/BufferedSocket/README.md

 ### BufferedSocket
-##### A wrapper for network Sockets
+##### A wrapper for network sockets

 This package is made to make reading and writing from network sockets easy in haskell.

-To make a socket you need three things.
+To make a socket you need three things:

-1. A socket made from the Network package (BufferedSockets doesn't meddle with your configuration so you have to do all this yourself)
+1. A socket made from the Network package (BufferedSockets does not meddle with your configuration so you have to do all this yourself)
-2. Descide output buffer size
+2. Decide output buffer size

-3. Descide input buffer size
+3. Decide input buffer size

 4. (party like it's 1969)

-this is done with the following function:
+This is done with the following function:
 ```haskell
 makeBufferedSocket :: (Socket, SockAddr) -> InputBufferSize -> OutputBufferSize -> IO BufferedSocket
 ```